BolivarTech/vsc-cmake-template/HowTos/New_STM32_Project.md

 After this a Makefile is create on the project's root workspace, including all the files required to create the project.

-on VSCODE open a new terminal and excecute "**make all**" on the project's root directory, a '*build*' directory should be created and on it all the compile objects and the .bin, .elf, .hex and .map files.
+On VSCODE open a new terminal and execute "**make all**" on the project's root directory, a '*build*' directory should be created and on it all the compile objects and the .bin, .elf, .hex and .map files.

 ![STM32 Project Makefile](../images/STM32CubeMX-Makefile.png)